 Join us for this FREE CONCERT SERIES recording new television episodes for BackStage Pass, the WKAR original series featuring music made in Michigan and the Great Lakes region.

-Seats for the first three concerts in the live studio audience are available RESERVE SEATS NOW!
+Seats for all nine concerts in the live studio audience are available NOW!

 - Tuesday, May 1 | The Harmaleighs

 - Wednesday, May 2 | Jesse Ray & The Carolina Catfish